SeanRice1/dotfiles/README.md

 Refer to [Vundle](https://github.com/VundleVim/Vundle.vim) on how to install more plugins (its super easy)

 ### zsh
 Sets zsh to the default shell, and uses the [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) zsh framework.
-Looks good, is more secure, and has some nice shortcuts.
+Looks good, is more secure, and has some nice features.
+Take a look at the cheatsheet [here](https://github.com/robbyrussell/oh-my-zsh/wiki/Cheatsheet).

 ### git
 Just some per user specifications